-The General Fund revenues exceeded the final budget amount by \$7.2 million driven by property taxes, investment earnings, and charges for services and the total public safety expenses were lower than budget by \$8.9 million, as a result in budgeted savings across each of the five directorates.
+The General Fund revenues exceeded the final budget amount by \$6.1 million driven by property taxes and investment earnings, and the total public safety expenses were lower than budget by \$8.8 million, as a result in budgeted savings across each of the five directorates.
 These budget to actual results were anticipated as the District budgets for public safety expense with a conservative approach, due to the unpredictable nature of local and regional emergency response requirements.
-The actual ending fund balance of \$57 million provides approximately 4.8 months of available funding which is slightly lower than the target of 5.0 months.
+The actual ending fund balance of \$60 million provides approximately 4.8 months of available funding which is slightly lower than the target of 5.0 months.